 As this amino acid is already made in adequate amounts by the body in a person who eats a healthy diet no supplementation would ordinarily be required.
-However, in those partaking in high amounts of physical activity, and looking to cut fat and build muscle, then this could be a helpful supplement in that process and may give you that extra edge you are looking for.
+However, in those partaking in high amounts of physical activity and looking to cut fat and grow muscle, then this could be a helpful supplement in that process and may give you that extra edge you are looking for.

 I must reiterate again that I can only find evidence of l-arginine’s usefulness when used either for medical reasons, OR in combination with physical exercise when the body has a higher demand for amino acids in the rebuilding of torn muscle tissue.
 In most other cases you should simply get enough from your diet alone.